 What is HEAR?

-The Higher Education Achievement Report (HEAR) is a transcript that details all an undergraduate student’s academic results and achievements in one electronic document.
+The Higher Education Achievement Report (HEAR) is a transcript that details all of an undergraduate students' academic results and achievements in one electronic document.

 As well as your academic results, it includes a range of extracurricular activities you’ve been a part of during your time at university and is a great way to increase your employability by demonstrating the skills and experiences you’ve gained from them and.